• Skip to primary navigation

 • ×

-PJ Masks Birthday Cake Tutorial
+PJ Masks Birthday Cake (How to Make)

 Published: Oct 5, 2020 · Modified: Aug 5, 2022 by Priya Maha

-A round cake in blue with PJ Masks characters cake toppers
+A round cake in blue with PJ Masks characters cake toppers.

 • Cake – this was an 11 inches round cake.
 I baked it in 2 layers and sandwiched with buttercream.
 I used my butter pound cake recipe.
 Overall, the cake was approximately 4 inches high.